What is Hemp Flower: The Main Source of Cannabidiol (CBD)

 Some people also like to use hemp flowers in meals such as soups, pastries, and stews.
 Many online recipes incorporate hemp flowers.
 They are also making their way into different cocktails in wellness centers and health bars across the U.S.

-The appeal of the entourage effect has more people seeking out the full hemp flower experience.
-It is advisable to start with the lowest dose possible, slowly increasing the dose until you reach the effect you want.
+The appeal of the entourage effect has more people seeking out the full hemp flower experience, which you can also find with our range of full-spectrum hemp flower extracts.
+As always, we recommend starting with the lowest dose possible, and slowly increasing your dose until you reach your desired effect.
 You should also consult with your health practitioner before adding one of these products into your routine.
 This is especially true if you are already taking other types of medications.